Close Menu

 Price comparison is the key.
 Gather quotes from several sources—your bank, online check printers, office stores, and even local print shops—then compare unit costs plus any extras like shipping or setup fees.
 Knowing the final price per check helps make an apples-to-apples comparison.

 Coupons, promo codes, and special sales can greatly reduce costs.
 Check coupon sites and sign up for retailer email lists if you are okay with that.
-Also, ask about student or senior discounts if applicable. some retailers offer targeted savings for certain groups.
+Also, ask about student or senior discounts if applicable.
+Some retailers offer targeted savings for certain groups.

 Discounts and Promotions